fluent/fluentd-docker-image/README.md

 This image uses Alpine Linux.
 Since v0.12.26, we separate tags into `vX.XX.XX` and `vX.XX.XX-onbuild`.

+## Docker image tag and fluentd versions

+### latest

+`latest` tag refers `master` branch.
+Current used fluentd version is v0.12 seriese.

+This branch will use fluentd v0.14 seriese after v0.14 becomes stable.
+We don't recommend to use `latest` on production.
+`latest` is mainly for development and testing.

+### v0.12-latest

+`v0.12-latest` tag refers `v0.12` branch.
+This image uses latest fluentd v0.12 version.

+fluentd v0.12 is current stable version.

+### v0.14-latest

+`v0.14-latest` tag refers `v0.14` branch.
+This image uses latest fluentd v0.14 version.

+fluentd v0.14 has new useful features but v0.14 is not stable for now.
+You need to check fluentd and plugins work on your environment.

+### vX.Y.Z

+`vX.Y.Z` image uses fluentd `vX.Y.Z` version.

+We recommend to use this fixed tag image for production.

+### xxx-onbuild

+Above tags have corresponding `xxx-onbuild` tag for custormization, e.g. `latest-onbuild`, `v0.12.29-onbuild`, etc.
+See `How to build your own image` section for more detail.

 ### Ubuntu based image

 This is deprecated.
 You can use `ubuntu-base` tag for your build but we don't maintain ubuntu based image with latest Fluentd release.